tux3132/readIni/README.md

 # readIni
-Read ini file style in C++ for Linux.
+Minimal read ini file style in C++ for Linux
 Functions for browse and search
+Examples in C++